Type to search lessons across every grade and subject.

 0.4=4100.04=41000.004=410000.4 = \frac{4}{10} \qquad 0.04 = \frac{4}{100} \qquad 0.004 = \frac{4}{1000}

 So 0.4×0.3=410×310=12100=0.120.4 \times 0.3 = \frac{4}{10} \times \frac{3}{10} = \frac{12}{100} = 0.12.
-Top × top, bottom × bottom — a tenth times a tenth is a hundredth, and 12 of them is 0.12.
+Top × top, bottom × bottom.
+A tenth times a tenth is a hundredth, and 12 of them is 0.12.

 See it on a 10 × 10 grid